BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Evaluation

-\textbf{Pollux with Autoscaling} is proposed as a conceptual idea in \cite{qiao2021pollux} but is not implemented or evaluated.
-Specifically, the authors propose a variant of Pollux that scales the cluster size in order to meet a target level of cluster efficiency.
-The concept in \cite{qiao2021pollux} is that it is inefficient to allocate a high number of GPUs to an individual job, so cluster efficiency will tend to drop when there are few jobs in the system.
-Hence, the cluster size can be scaled down when few jobs are present, to return the cluster efficiency to its target level.
-Conversely, when there are many jobs in the system, the cluster efficiency may exceed its target level, indicating that each job is receiving a small number of GPUs.
-The cluster can then be scaled up to lower the cluster efficiency to its target level.
+In each of the above settings, the proposed scheduling policy targets a fixed-size cluster.
+Hence, we additionally implement an autoscaling variant of each policy to compare to \boa.
+An autoscaling variant of Pollux is proposed in~\cite{qiao2021pollux}, but is not implemented or evaluated.
+The proposed Pollux variant scales the cluster to meet a target level of cluster efficiency.
+The concept is that it is inefficient to allocate a high number of GPUs per job, so the cluster efficiency drops when there are few jobs in the system.
+Hence, the system can set a target level of cluster efficiency, and the cluster size can be scaled up or down depending on how many jobs are in the system to meet this target cluster efficiency.
+This proposal is evaluated in \cite{qiao2021pollux} only via a simulation of a \emph{single job} whose speedup function changes over time.
+AdaptDL also provides a prototype of this proposal, but it does not scale to realistic cluster sizes or workloads.
+We implemented \emph{Pollux-with-Autoscaling} using AdaptDL, a significant engineering effort.

-The proposal in \cite{qiao2021pollux} is evaluated only via a simulation running a \emph{single job}, so to compare \boa with Pollux with Autoscaling we {\em first} created a fully functional implementation of Pollux with Autoscaling that can process of stream of arriving training jobs; this required significant engineering effort.

-While \cite{qiao2021pollux} only suggests setting the target efficiency at 0.5, we explore the full range of the target efficiency level, $c$; this is a performance knob that we can tune to evaluate the JCT on different operating budgets.
-Specifically, we define $\Delta = \min\{.3 (1-c), .3c\}$.
-The cluster size is increased whenever the cluster efficiency exceeds $c+\Delta$.
-The cluster size is decreased whenever the cluster efficiency falls below $c-\Delta$.
-The new cluster size is then set using combinatorial optimization to select that cluster size and job allocations whose cluster efficiency is closest to $c$.
-Although adjusting the target efficiency controls the GPU usage of the policy, there is no analysis predicting the average number of GPU-hours that the policy will consume for a given value of $c$.

-AdaptDL \cite{adaptdl} also provides some limited support for exploring the autoscaling proposal in \cite{qiao2021pollux}.
-Unfortunately, the approach provided in AdaptDL does not scale to handle multiple jobs running simultaneously.
-The problem with the AdaptDL implementation is that it attempts to jointly optimize cluster size and job allocations, which fails when running a large number of jobs simultaneously.
-To fix this, we implemented the approach suggested in the simulations from \cite{qiao2021pollux}, which breaks this combinatorial optimization step into pieces, at the expense of longer run times during autoscaling periods (see Section~\ref{sec:design:overheads}).
-By contrast, \boa avoids costly combinatorial optimization, using the BOA policy that requires only convex optimization.

-\textbf{Other systems} have also been proposed to automate cluster scheduling for ML training workloads.
-We choose to only compare \boa against Pollux (and its variant) because Pollux has been shown to dominate many of these prior approaches (see Section \ref{sec:bg:prior}).